 I had a lot of dreams, ya, but I just keep them to myself.
 You have to save enough for yourself and not pass them on, because it's hard for the people of this generation to understand.
 They're too busy with education.
 And it's hard for me to convince them to understand what I leave.(6)

 Sometimes, sometimes, I don't spill the beans about my dreams.
 That's for me.
-If you had to have that certain dream they'd come to you too.
-But you don't have power enough that you believe in dreams, so they won't come.
+If you had to have that certain dream, they'd come to you too.
+But if you don't have power enough that you believe in dreams, they won't come.

 You're not supposed to say anything about bad dreams because you want to hold it down as much as you can.
 Hold it down.
 You're not supposed to say anything about a bad dream or something that you don't like.
 Don't say much about it.
 Let the outcome come itself -- if it's going to come.